-BIOL 699 Individual Research in Fisheries/Wildlife/Applied Ecology and Conservation Biology
+BIOL 699 Individual Research in Fisheries/Wildlife/Applied Ecology and Conservation Biology 2-4 cr.

 Topic and study outline to be approved by the Biological Science Graduate Program Coordinator prior to registration.
 Fall, Spring.
 Prerequisites: graduate standing, consent of instructor, and consent of Chair of the Biology Department or Director of AL.